Rodin (film): Cast

+Production

+Principal photography began in Chartres on 23 May 2016.
+Filming also took place in the sculptor's real home in Meudon, the Villa des Brillants.

 Reception

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 32%, based on 41 reviews with an average rating of 4.8/10.
 The website's critical consensus states, "Rodin falls prey to the most common pitfall of artist biopics: depicting creative work without ever really unlocking what it means or why it's important."
 Metacritic gives the film a weighted average score of 39 out of 100, based on 14 critics, indicating "generally unfavorable reviews".